edwinst/remedybg_wishlist/README.md

 *   **(1)** As a minimum of interactivity, **all text in the tables in these views should be exportable (copy-able) to the clipboard**.

-    Maybe copy the whole text with one click as a tab-separated/comma-separated text table and optionally also copy a single table cell.
+    Maybe copy the whole text with one click/context menu option/hotkey as a tab-separated/comma-separated text table and optionally also copy a single table cell.
 (Partial selection & copy is nice but lower priority.)

     **Note:** This allows the user to use searching features, analysis features in other applications quickly as long as they are not provided by remedybg itself.
 Single-cell copy will be very useful with calculators like [speedcrunch](https://speedcrunch.org/).